How to figure out yarn substitutionsPublished on August 1, 2016 By Elizabeth Bagwell 7 min read

 If in doubt, we always recommend knitting or crocheting a swatch before making your project, so you can check the gage, stretch and texture before committing to your new yarn.

-Man-made yarns have a wide range of stretch depending on the fibre and construction of the yarn.
+Man-made yarns have a wide range of stretch depending on the fiber and construction of the yarn.
 The best way to be sure when using an acrylic yarn to substitute, is to read reviews on the yarn and sneak a peek at how much twist the yarn has.
 More twist usually means more stretch, whereas less twist means a more rigid yarn.

-How to substitute yarn fibres
+How to substitute yarn fibers

 Substituting yarn is a tricky thing to do, especially with patterns that require a specific gauge.
 Garments can be ruined by improper yarn substitutions, and almost every knitter has a story about a project that went wrong.
 The first thing to remember, is to swatch, swatch, swatch.
 I know it’s not any fun, and I know that it’s boring, but it is absolutely essential when making yarn substitutions.